-Cereal rye was the most popular cover crop species in the survey overall, followed by radish.
+Cereal rye was the most popular cover species in the survey, followed by radish.
 However, cover crop mixes were planted on nearly as many acres as cereal rye.
-More than half of participants in the survey reported that they started with single species of cover crops and “graduated” to mixes, while another 17 percent started with mixes and increased their use of blends (61 percent of the respondents said they designed their own blends and 22 percent relied on their crop consultant or cover crop seed dealer to work with them on developing a mix).
+More than half of the participants in the survey reported that they started with a single species and “graduated” to mixes, while another 17 percent started with mixes and increased their use of blends.
+61 percent of the respondents said they designed their own blends and 22 percent relied on their crop consultant or cover crop seed dealer to help them develop a mix.

-Legumes are popular among many cover crop users because they fix nitrogen in the soil, among other benefits.
-Crimson clover led the legume category in average acreage per user, followed by winter pea, hairy vetch, other clovers, cowpea, red clover, other vetches and sunn hemp.
+Legumes are popular among many cover crop users because they fix nitrogen in the soil, in addition to all the other benefits of covers.
+Crimson clover led the legume category in average acreage per user, followed by winter pea, hairy vetch, other clovers, cowpea, red clover, other vetches and sun hemp.

-Cover crops have traditionally been planted after harvesting cash crops.
-However, many farmers have found that seeding cover crops into growing cash crops can provide a vital head start in establishing the covers.
+Covers have traditionally been planted after harvesting cash crops.
+However, many farmers have found that seeding cover crops into growing cash crops can provide a vital head start in cover crop establishment.

 by Tara Maxwell

 Tara Maxwell is managing editor of Acres U.S.A. magazine.
-She is a graduate of Virginia Tech with a background in journalism and animal science and a passion for sustainable farming.
+She is a graduate of Virginia Tech with a background in journalism and animal science, and has a passion for sustainable farming.